 The 100% RESPECT!
 Campaign is a comprehensive social and emotional learning program that seeks to transform positively the tone and culture of a school building.
 Matthew Guldin developed the 100% RESPECT!
-Campaign to address disrespectful behaviors being exhibited by students to each other and to staff during his tenure as Dean at a small school in NYC.
+Campaign to address disrespectful behaviors being exhibited by students to each other and to staff during his tenure as Dean at East Side Community HS in NYC.
 Teachers needed a means to address the situation, and Matthew set about making a plan to ensure that everyone at the school got what they wanted: RESPECT!

-The Campaign begins by breaking down and rebuilding the primary relationships in a school environment: those amongst students and those between students and staff.
+The Campaign begins by breaking down and rebuilding the primary relationships in a school environment: those among students and those between students and staff.
 The program structures activities to help people communicate with each other across all the social barriers that tend to keep us apart—those of age, class, color, nationality, gender, and sexual orientation.
-It then teaches skills to ensure that people continue listening to each other and begin giving respect in ways that others can accept skills that students and teachers alike can use beyond the confines of the school environment.
+It then teaches skills to ensure that people continue listening to each other and begin giving respect in ways that others can accept.
+These are skills that students and teachers alike can use beyond the confines of the school environment.

 The 100% RESPECT!
 Campaign operates on a participatory democracy model in which everyone’s voice is heard and all work to define what respectful behavior looks like.
 This approach acknowledges our common humanity and establishes the fact that everyone does, in fact, deserve 100% RESPECT!